carsdotcom/skelebot/docs/jobs.md

    - **alt** - Shorthand name for the parameter, generally a single letter (ex: -p 123)
    - **default** - A default value for the parameter if none is provided
    - **choices** - A list of avaialable options for the parameter
-   - **isBoolean** - If this is set to True, the param will be treated as boolean and only requires the name or alt value to be set
+   - **accepts** - Allow for the parameter to accept 'boolean' for simple flags and 'list' for lists of values
    - **help** - A message displayed in the help output to describe what the parameter does

 Executing a job is as simple as passing the job name to the Skelebot command.